aniasobo/dev-pills/react/hooks.md

 ## `useContext()`

-* lets you subscribe to React context without introducing nesting
+* lets you subscribe to React context without introducing nesting or passing down props
+* context seems to have to be set with `React.setContext()` and then imported?

 ## `useReducer()`